-Deaccessioning and relocating should be applied by the APAC only after careful evaluation.
-The APAC City of Appleton will retain the right to relocate or deaccession any public artwork in accordance with this policy, regardless of the source of funding or method of acquisition.
-While the intent of acquisition is for long-term public display, circumstances and/or conditions may arise that make it prudent for the CityCommittee, on behalf of the public interest, to remove an artwork from public display.
+The City of Appleton will retain the right to relocate or deaccession any public artwork, regardless of the source of funding or method of acquisition.
+While the intent of acquisition is for long-term public display, circumstances and/or conditions may arise that make it prudent for the City, on behalf of the public interest, to remove an artwork from public display.